intel/llvm/scripts/YaML.md

 * A header requires the following scalar fields: {`desc`}
   - `desc` will be used as the region description comment
 * A header may take the following optional scalar fields: {`ordinal`, `version`}
-  - `ordinal` will be used to override the default order (alphebetical) in which regions appear in the specification; `default="1000"`.
-Multiple regions with the same ordinal will be ordered alphebetically.
+  - `ordinal` will be used to override the default order (alphabetical) in which regions appear in the specification; `default="1000"`.
+Multiple regions with the same ordinal will be ordered alphabetically.
   - `version` can be used to define the minimum API version for all documents in the yml file; `default="1.0"`

 <table>